nielssp/plet/doc/templates/index.md

 #### Arrays

-Plet arrays are dynamically typed 0-indexed sequences of values:
+Plet arrays are dynamically typed mutable 0-indexed sequences of values:

 ```plet
 a = [1, 'foo', false]